magentastripe/willorapdf/README.md

 - Typesetting for printed text with no (or very few) illustrations
 - Render PDFs for local home printing or actual bookbinding
+- Render EPUBs for reading on Kindle and other e-readers
 - Generate properly formatted manuscripts